-If your MicroSD or Monolith device fails, the only option is a “Monolith” recovery (see photos below).
-A “monolith” recovery is basically the same as a “chip-off” recovery, except that all “chips” are embedded within the monolithic device.
+If your these special reading methods fail, the only remaining option is a “Monolith” recovery (see photos below).
+A “monolith” recovery is basically the same as a “chip-off” recovery, except that all “chips” are embedded within one device.

-We charge $300 per chip (most SD cards contain one or two flash memory/data chips) if we recover 99% or more data.
+We charge $300 per flash chip if we recover 99% or more data.
 We also charge a $100 attempt fee per chip if the recovery is not successful or you do not want the data we were able to recover (if less than 99% was recovered).
 If more than 99% was recovered, there is no option to decline our recovery.

 Why do we charge an attempt fee for chip-off recoveries?